LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Experiments

-As presented in Table~\ref{tab_differ_frameworks}, the effectiveness of LEGNet as a general-purpose backbone is further validated through comprehensive framework compatibility experiments.
-When integrated with various mainstream detection frameworks, our LEGNet-S consistently outperforms both ResNet-50~\cite{he2016deep} and the recent PKINet-S~\cite{cai2024pkinet} across all architectural paradigms.
+As shown in \cref{tab_differ_frameworks}, LEGNet's effectiveness as a general-purpose RSOD backbone is validated through framework compatibility experiments.
+Integrated with several mainstream detection frameworks, LEGNet-S consistently outperforms both ResNet-50~\cite{he2016deep} and the recent PKINet-S~\cite{cai2024pkinet} across these one-stage and two-stage paradigms.